 Overview of New York Mortgages

 Whether they spend weekends in New York City, hike the Adirondacks or catch some fresh air at Niagara Falls, New York residents have plenty to enjoy about living in the Empire State.
-If you’re hoping to buy a home here, historical New York mortgage rates are very close to, or even slightly below, the national average.
-The state counties’ conforming loan and FHA limits stick to the standards, except for a handful of counties whose limits jump fairly high in areas close to the Big Apple.
+If you’re hoping to buy a home here, historical New York mortgage rates are very close to, or even slightly below, national averages.
+The state's counties’ conforming loan and FHA limits stick to the standards, except for a handful of counties whose limits jump fairly high in areas close to the Big Apple.